 The Red Devil is also relatively more expensive than its competitors which makes it a tough buy considering the fact that the Nitro+ and Gaming X variants are also available for similar prices.
 The card itself is an excellent performer, but it is let down slightly due to its controversial aesthetics and pricing.

-More Best Of’s From AMD Graphics Cards: Best RX 5700 XT Graphics Cards In 2021: For AAA 1440P Gaming
+More Best Of’s From AMD Graphics Cards: Best RX 5700 XT Graphics Cards For AAA 1440P Gaming

 While the ASUS Strix Radeon RX 580 is definitely the premium offering from ASUS for the RX 580, it certainly does not make any sense to buy that variant for a budget GPU such as the RX 580 considering its exorbitant pricing.
 Our pick is the ASUS AREZ Dual Radeon RX 580 which is a budget-oriented variant of the RX 580 from ASUS.